Keio University

 2021/01/19

-Image: Hockey players on board a ship bound for Los Angeles.
-Hamada is on the far left of the front row, and Asakawa is second from the right.
+Image: Hockey players on a ship bound for Los Angeles.
+Hamada is on the far left of the front row, Asakawa is second from the right.
 Nakamura is fourth from the right in the back row.
-(Collection of Fukuzawa Memorial Center for Archives, donated by Mr. Taizo Hiranuma)
+(Collection of the Fukuzawa Memorial Center for Modern Japanese Studies, donated by Mr. Taizo Hiranuma)

 The Roots of Japanese Hockey

 The return of Japanese hockey to the international stage after the war was delayed compared to other sports, and they had to wait until the 1960 Rome Olympics.
-The last appearances from the Juku Hockey Club were in Rome (Ken Iijima, Kunio Iwahashi) and the 1964 Tokyo Games (Kunio Iwahashi).
+The last appearances from the Juku Hockey Club were in Rome (Ken Iijima, Kunio Iwahashi) and the 1964 Tokyo Olympics (Kunio Iwahashi).

 *Affiliations and titles are as of the time of publication.